-Our Staff: The Foundation is supported by a staff of two professionals including an Executive Director and a Conservation Project Coordinator.
-It employs contractual agencies/individuals on an as-required basis as approved by the Board of Directors.
+Our Staff: The Foundation is supported by a staff of three professionals including an Executive Director and two Conservation Project Coordinators.

 Our Core Program

 Our core program utilizes income generated annually by the Atlantic Salmon Endowment Fund to financially support select projects in Atlantic Canada and Quebec that contribute to the achievement of healthy and sustainable wild Atlantic salmon stocks and improve community capacity and involvement in salmon conservation.